radcamp/radcamp.github.io/LatinAmerica2026/exercises/fastq-qc.md

 >**Note:** if you have a lot of samples, and therefore a lot of FastQC reports, it would be kind of annoying to look at them one by one.
 There is a tool called [MultiQC](https://seqera.io/multiqc/), which conveniently summarizes all FastQC results into a single report.

-At the end of the day, the seadragon data look good and we can proceed with the ipyrad analysis.
+At the end of the day, the seadragon data look pretty good, hopefully your data will look nice as well.